-- 15 crisp gingersnap cookies
+- 17 crisp gingersnap cookies

-- 1 cup heavy cream
+- 8 ounces heavy cream

 - Pulse the gingersnap cookies in batches in a food processor, until they are pulverized into fine crumbs.
-Set aside.
+Set these aside.

-- Heat the heavy cream in a small saucepan over medium heat.
-When it just comes to a boil, remove the pan from the heat and pour the cream over the chocolate chips in the bowl.
-Allow the chips and cream to sit for 5 minutes, then stir them together until the chocolate ganache is smooth.
+- Heat the heavy cream and vanilla extract in a large saucepan over medium-low heat.
+When the cream is hot and almost ready to simmer, add the chocolate to the pan.
+Remove the pan from the heat.
+Allow the chocolate and cream to sit for 5 minutes, then stir them together until the chocolate ganache is smooth.
 Add the pinch of salt and stir it through.

 - Cover the bowl with plastic wrap and place it in the fridge for 1 to 2 hours, stirring it every 15-20 minutes, until the chocolate is very firm.